eddiedunnteaching/cit301/FinalProject.md

 Click on the `instance id` link and on the instance summary page click the link to copy the public IP to your clipboard.

-## Connecting to the AWS instances via SSH.

-Here we have options.
-If you have a preferred method then please use that.

-If you are on a Mac then I hope the commands you type will be the same as those using Windows.
-Please let me know if you have any issues.
+## Ansible and Windows

+If you are a Mac or Linux user skip to the next section.
+If you are Windows... continue on.

 I have a project on github that has a `install.bat` file you can use to install a light, portable version of `cygwin` with `Ansible` already included.